uashrani/lakeSubtractedDEM/README.md

 ### Python program
 #### [stitchDEMs_lakeBathymetry.py](https://github.com/uashrani/lakeSubtractedDEM/blob/main/stitchDEMs_lakeBathymetry.py)
-The program adds a 10-m "buffer zone" around the edges of each lake, setting lake depth to 0.
-(Previously it was null/missing data.)
-It then resamples and interpolates the buffered lake-depth data from a 5-m resolution to a 1-m resolution.
-Next, it adds the (negative) depth to the LiDAR and outputs this file.
+The program resamples and interpolates lake-depth data from a 5-m resolution to a 1-m resolution.
+Next, it adds the (negative) depth to the LiDAR.
+It converts datatypes from float64 to uint16 (and correspondingly, units go from meters to centimeters).
+For some models, the edges of the DEM need to be set to null, so the program does this as well and outputs the final topobathy file.
 There is an option to output some of the intermediate files as well, if you want to test the program on a small region first.

 #### [viewInterpolation_lakeBathymetry.py](https://github.com/uashrani/lakeSubtractedDEM/blob/main/viewInterpolation_lakeBathymetry.py)
 If you chose to output the intermediate files earlier, this program plots them.
 It plots lake depth, the surface LiDAR, and the lake-subtracted LiDAR side-by-side.